-The first year of fellowship focuses developing clinical expertise in critical care medicine.
-During the first six months our fellows complete a series of core rotations focused on mastering skills specific to critical care including bronchoscopy, bedside ultrasonography/echo, intubation and ventilator management.
-The first year is also a pivotal time for fellows to explore the multiple academic opportunities available and to identify an academic mentor (a key aspect of our program).
+The first year of fellowship focuses on developing clinical expertise in critical care medicine.
+During this period, our fellows complete a series of core rotations focused on building knowledge and mastering skills specific to critical care including bronchoscopy, bedside ultrasound/echo, intubation, line placement, and ventilator management.

-Electives during the first year emphasize opportunities to do non-MICU rotations and to begin research.
-Non-MICU opportunities include, but are not limited to:
+Electives during the first year emphasize opportunities to begin research and participate in non-core rotations.
+These opportunities include, but are not limited to:

-- Trauma Intensive Care Unit (Metro health Medical Center)
+- Trauma Intensive Care Unit and Burn Center (Metro Health Medical Center)

 - Surgical Intensive Care Unit

-- Formal education courses (statistics, clinical trial design, epidemiology etc.)
+- Formal education courses (statistics, clinical trial design, epidemiology, teaching pedagogy, curriculum development, etc.)